Pr0kythera/Mitre-Attack-Sunburst/Blog.md

 * **Binary Metrics**: It fails to capture the **robustness** of a detection.
 A "Level 1" IOC detection (based on a rotating IP) is visually identical to a "Level 5" "Standard Deviation Anomaly" detection (based on statistical anomalies), yet their operational value is worlds apart.

-Finally we are failing to capture the ongoing efficacy of a detection, it's TP percentage or it's effectivenes when tested with BAS or Adversay Simulation tooling.
+* **Detection Efficacy** Finally we are failing to capture the ongoing efficacy of a detection, it's TP percentage or it's effectivenes when tested with BAS or Adversay Simulation tooling.

 ## Potential solutions via MITRE ATT&CK v18

 The release of MITRE ATT&CK v18 (October 2025) transforms the framework from a flat "Dictionary" into a "Relational Database" of defense.
 By introducing **Detection Strategies (DETxxxx)** and **Analytics (ANxxxx)**, v18 provides the primitives needed to map the true depth of coverage.

-To operationalize this, I've built the **MITRE ATT&CK v18 Detection Depth Map**, a sunburst-based visualization that embraces the full v18 hierarchy:
+Mulling this over Christmas I found this article back from 2019 [Visualising Att&ck](https://medium.com/mitre-attack/visualizing-attack-f5e1766b42a6) Which I took as inspiration to create an interactive Sunburst visualisation of the new Mitre v18 framework which people could upload their own layers to simiarly to the Mitre Navigator tool.
+So with some obvious heavy lifting by LLM's I've built the **MITRE ATT&CK v18 Detection Depth Map**, a sunburst-based visualization that fully embraces the v18 hierarchy:

 > **Tactic → Technique → Detection Strategy → Analytic → Data Component**